openbci-archive/OpenBCI_NodeJS/README.md

 Prints all register settings for the ADS1299 and the LIS3DH on the OpenBCI board.

 **_Returns_** a promise, fulfilled if the command was sent to the write queue.

+### .radioBaudRateSet(speed)

+Used to set the OpenBCI Host (Dongle) baud rate.
+With the RFduino configuration, the Dongle is the Host and the Board is the Device.
+Only the Device can initiate a communication between the two entities.
+There exists a detrimental error where if the Host is interrupted by the radio during a Serial write, then all hell breaks loose.
+So this is an effort to eliminate that problem by increasing the rate at which serial data is sent from the Host to the Serial driver.
+The rate can either be set to default or fast.
+Further the function should reject if currently streaming.
+Lastly and more important, if the board is not running the new firmware then this functionality does not exist and thus this method will reject.
+If the board is using firmware 2+ then this function should resolve the new baud rate after closing the current serial port and reopening one.

+**Note, this functionality requires OpenBCI Firmware Version 2.0**

+**_speed_**

+{String} - The baud rate that to switch to.
+Can be either `default` (115200) or `fast` (230400).

+**_Returns_** {Promise} - Resolves a {Number} that is the new baud rate, rejects on error.

+### .radioChannelGet()

+Used to query the OpenBCI system for it's radio channel number.
+The function will reject if not connected to the serial port of the dongle.
+Further the function should reject if currently streaming.
+Lastly and more important, if the board is not running the new firmware then this functionality does not exist and thus this method will reject.
+If the board is using firmware 2+ then this function should resolve an Object.
+See `returns` below.

+**Note, this functionality requires OpenBCI Firmware Version 2.0**

+**_Returns_** {Promise} - Resolve an object with keys `channelNumber` which is a Number and `err` which contains an error in the condition that there system is experiencing board communications failure.

+### .radioChannelSet(channelNumber)

+Used to set the system radio channel number.
+The function will reject if not connected to the serial port of the dongle.
+Further the function should reject if currently streaming.
+Lastly and more important, if the board is not running the new firmware then this functionality does not exist and thus this method will reject.
+If the board is using firmware 2+ then this function should resolve.

+**Note, this functionality requires OpenBCI Firmware Version 2.0**

+**_channelNumber_**

+{Number} - The channel number you want to set to, 1-25.

+**_Returns_** {Promise} - Resolves with the new channel number, rejects with err.

+### .radioChannelSetHostOverride(channelNumber)

+Used to set the ONLY the radio dongle Host channel number.
+This will fix your radio system if your dongle and board are not on the right channel and bring down your radio system if you take your dongle and board are not on the same channel.
+Use with caution!
+The function will reject if not connected to the serial port of the dongle.
+Further the function should reject if currently streaming.
+Lastly and more important, if the board is not running the new firmware then this functionality does not exist and thus this method will reject.
+If the board is using firmware 2+ then this function should resolve.

+**Note, this functionality requires OpenBCI Firmware Version 2.0**

+**_channelNumber_**

+{Number} - The channel number you want to set to, 1-25.

+**_Returns_** {Promise} - Resolves with the new channel number, rejects with err.

+### .radioPollTimeGet()

+Used to query the OpenBCI system for it's device's poll time.
+The function will reject if not connected to the serial port of the dongle.
+Further the function should reject if currently streaming.
+Lastly and more important, if the board is not running the new firmware then this functionality does not exist and thus this method will reject.
+If the board is using firmware 2+ then this function should resolve the poll time when fulfilled.
+It's important to note that if the board is not on, this function will always be rejected with a failure message.

+**Note, this functionality requires OpenBCI Firmware Version 2.0**

+**_Returns_** {Promise} - Resolves with the new poll time, rejects with err.

+### .radioPollTimeSet(pollTime)

+Used to set the OpenBCI poll time.
+With the RFduino configuration, the Dongle is the Host and the Board is the Device.
+Only the Device can initiate a communication between the two entities.
+Therefore this sets the interval at which the Device polls the Host for new information.
+Further the function should reject if currently streaming.
+Lastly and more important, if the board is not running the new firmware then this functionality does not exist and thus this method will reject.
+If the board is using firmware 2+ then this function should resolve.

+**Note, this functionality requires OpenBCI Firmware Version 2.0**

+**_pollTime_**

+{Number} - The poll time you want to set to, 0-255.

+**_Returns_** {Promise} - Resolves with the new channel number, rejects with err.

+### .radioSystemStatusGet()

+Used to ask the Host if it's radio system is up.
+This is useful to quickly determine if you are in fact ready to start trying to connect and such.
+The function will reject if not connected to the serial port of the dongle.
+Further the function should reject if currently streaming.
+Lastly and more important, if the board is not running the new firmware then this functionality does not exist and thus this method will reject.
+If the board is using firmware +v2.0.0 and the radios are both on the same channel and powered, then this will resolve true.

+**Note, this functionality requires OpenBCI Firmware Version 2.0**

+**_Returns_** {Promise} - Resolves true if both radios are powered and on the same channel; false otherwise.

 ### .sampleRate()